Duty drawback is one of the least understood and most underutilized benefits available to exporters.

-- Drawback entries,
+- Drawback entries.

-- Certificates of delivery,
+- Certificates of delivery.

-- Certificates of manufacturer,
+- Certificates of manufacturer.

 - Certifications of exporters on bills of lading or evidence of exportation.

-Once CBP has determined that a claim has been completed and satisfies all applicable drawback requirements, the amount of drawback will be verified refunded to the claimant.
-Drawback will be payable to the exporter or the destroyer of the imported articles unless the right to claim drawback has been legally transferred to a third party through a certificate of delivery and/or manufacture.
+Once CBP has determined that a claim has been completed and satisfies all applicable drawback requirements, the amount of drawback will be verified and refunded to the claimant.
+Drawback will be payable to the exporter or the destroyer of the imported articles, unless the right to claim drawback has been legally transferred to a third party through a certificate of delivery and/or manufacture.

 Payment of drawback claims varies depending on the type of payment method used—accelerated or manual.
 The payment of the drawback could take weeks, months or even years depending on the circumstances involved, including the date that the claim was filed and depending on the disposition of the related import entries and other conditions that may affect its liquidation.